valnicky/women-in-tech/README.md

 # women-in-tech

-A project with resct, bootstrap and sass
+A project with react, bootstrap and sass